Jose01000111/Apache-Installation-Setup-Lab/README.md

 <img src="https://i.imgur.com/5ZyXjp4.png" alt="osTicket logo"/>
 </p>

-#### sudo a2enmod rewrite 🔧→ This enables the “rewrite” module in Apache, which is useful for creating clean and user-friendly URLs (like /about-us instead of /index.php?page=about).
+#### ⌨️sudo a2enmod rewrite 🔧→ This enables the “rewrite” module in Apache, which is useful for creating clean and user-friendly URLs (like /about-us instead of /index.php?page=about).

-#### sudo systemctl restart apache2 🔄→ This restarts Apache, applying any changes you've made, like enabling new features or modules.
+#### ⌨️sudo systemctl restart apache2 🔄→ This restarts Apache, applying any changes you've made, like enabling new features or modules.

-#### apache2ctl -M 📋→ This lists all the active modules (like the rewrite module) that are currently enabled in Apache.
+#### ⌨️apache2ctl -M 📋→ This lists all the active modules (like the rewrite module) that are currently enabled in Apache.

 ***